hull/hull-connectors/packages/connectors/hull-hubspot/assets/readme.md

  "value": "1;3;1565354818310"
 }
 ```
-Note here that the selected options are referred with the `"value"` fields defined above, not as their `"labels"`.
+Again, note here that the selected options are referred with the `"value"` fields defined above, not as their `"label"`.

 ##### Conversion
 The Hull - string array <=> Hubspot - Enum conversion works in both directions, by parsing each values separated